FresherForever/serene-flow-spa-suite/README.md

 # Deploy to Vercel with one command
 npm run deploy
 ```

+See documentation in the `docs` folder for detailed deployment instructions.

 This will run the automated deployment process including pre-deployment verification.